mathoudebine/turing-smart-screen-python/README.md

 - Set brightness
 - Set backplate RGB LEDs color (on supported hardware rev.)

+This project will act as an abstraction library to handle specific protocols and capabilities of each supported smart screen models in a transparent way for the user.
 Check `simple-program.py` as an example.

 ### [> Control the display from your code](https://github.com/mathoudebine/turing-smart-screen-python/wiki/Control-screen-from-your-own-code)